School of Engineering

 BioReinhard studies the fate of organic substances in the subsurface environment and develops technologies for the remediation of groundwater contaminated with chlorinated and non-chlorinated hydrocarbon compounds.
 His research is concerned with mechanistic aspects of chemical and biological transformation reactions in soils, natural waters, and treatment systems.

-BioJustin is a lecturer and post doctoral scholar working with Oliver Fringer at the Bob and Norma Street Environmental Fluid Mechanics Lab.
+BioJustin is a post doctoral scholar and lecturer working with Oliver Fringer at the Bob and Norma Street Environmental Fluid Mechanics Lab.
 Coastal physical oceanography and engineering and the interaction between physics and ecosystems.
 Wave-current interaction, nearshore and estuarine transport, thermodynamics, bottom boundary layers and turbulence, larval transport, internal waves, interaction of physics with coral reefs.
 Field observations and numerical modeling.

 Ph.D.
 Student in Civil and Environmental Engineering, admitted Winter 2015